jinyoung/aime/README.md

         }

         direct(topic){
-            this.scratchpad = this.writer.generateJoke(topic, "Korean")
+            this.scratchpad = await this.writer.generateJoke(topic, "Korean")
-            this.page = this.webPageEditor.createHtmlPage(this.scratchpad)
+            this.page = await this.webPageEditor.createHtmlPage(this.scratchpad)

         }
     }